drewjmacd/retail-sql-project/README.md

 2. Used aggregations and CTEs to calculate key metrics
 3. Exported query results to CSV files
 4. Built a dashboard in Google Sheets to visualize insights
-5. Highlighted key findings for business decision-making
+5. Presented findings in a clear, business-focused format

 ---

-## Dashboard & Visualization
+## Dashboard and Visualization

 The dashboard was created in Google Sheets by importing CSV outputs from SQL queries.